Motion Picture Association Tells Meta to Stop Using PG-13 to Refer to Instagram Teen Account Content

 - The MPA argues that Meta does not follow its thorough rating process involving parents evaluating entire movies, so Metas claims of alignment are false.

-The Motion Picture Association is asking Meta to stop referring to content shown to teen accounts on Instagram as guided by PG-13 ratings, saying it is misleading.
+The Motion Picture Association is asking Meta to stop referring to content shown to teen accounts on Instagram as “guided by PG-13 ratings,” saying it is misleading and could erode trust in its movie ratings system.
+The post Motion Picture Association Demands Meta Stop Calling Instagram Teen Content ‘PG-13’ appeared first on Breitbart.

-The MPA tells Meta to stop using PG-13 to describe teen accounts
+MPA tells Meta to stop using the term "PG-13" to describe its new moderation policy or else

 Coverage Details